J-Skantorp/CBF-pythonic/README.md

 # CBF-pythonic
-Python library for generating text files in the CBF-format for Mixed-Integer Semidefinite Programs (MISDPs) using pythonic operators.
+Python implementation for generating text files in the CBF-format for Mixed-Integer Semidefinite Programs (MISDPs) using pythonic operators.

+Important note: The CBF-format supports other cones (such as the exponential cone and the quadratic), but they are not implemented here!

 The type of problems suitable can be stated as